-2023 2022 2021 Net Income - Yum China Holdings, Inc. \$ 827 \$ 442 \$ 990 Weighted-average common shares outstanding (for basic calculation)(a) 416 421 422 Effect of dilutive share-based awards ^(a) 4 4 6 Effect of dilutive warrants(b) 6 Weighted-average common and dilutive potential common shares outstanding (for diluted calculation) 420 425 434 Basic Earnings Per Common Share \$ 1.99 \$ 1.05 \$ 2.34 Diluted Earnings Per Common Share \$ 1.97 \$ 1.04 \$ 2.28 Share-based awards excluded from the diluted EPS computation ^(c) 3 4 2
+2024 2023 2022 Net Income - Yum China Holdings, Inc. \$ 911 \$ 827 \$ 442 Weighted-average common shares outstanding (for basic calculation) ^(a) Effect of dilutive share-based awards ^(a) 388 2 416 4 421 4 Weighted-average common and dilutive potential common shares outstanding (for diluted calculation) 390 420 425 Basic Earnings Per Common Share \$ 2.34 \$ 1.99 \$ 1.05 Diluted Earnings Per Common Share \$ 2.33 \$ 1.97 \$ 1.04 Share-based awards excluded from the diluted EPS computation ^(b) 5 3 4

-(a) As a result of the separation, shares of Yum China common stock were distributed to YUM's shareholders of record as of October 19, 2016 and were included in the calculated weighted-average common shares outstanding.
+- (a) As a result of the separation, shares of Yum China common stock were distributed to YUM's shareholders of record as of October 19, 2016 and were included in the calculated weighted-average common shares outstanding.
 Holders of outstanding YUM equity awards generally received both adjusted YUM awards and Yum China awards, or adjusted awards of either YUM or Yum China in their entirety.
 Any subsequent exercise of these awards, whether held by the Company's employees or YUM's employees, would increase the number of common shares outstanding.
 The incremental shares arising from outstanding equity awards are included in the computation of diluted EPS, if there is dilutive effect.
-See Note 14 for a further discussion of share-based compensation.
+See Note 13 for a further discussion of share-based compensation. - (b) These outstanding SARs, RSUs and PSUs were excluded from the computation of diluted EPS because to do so would have been antidilutive for the years presented, or because certain PSUs are contingently issuable based on the achievement of performance and market conditions, which have not been met as of December 31, 2024, 2023 and 2022.